nosqlbench/nosqlbench-docs/site/content/workloads_101/09_template_params.md

 ## Template Params Defined

-All nosqlbench YAML formats support a parameter macro format that applies before YAML processing starts.
+All NoSQLBench YAML formats support a parameter macro format that applies before YAML processing starts.
 It is a basic macro facility that allows named anchors to be placed in the document as a
 whole: